OctopusDeploy/blog/blog/2022-q2/runbook-recommendations-and-best-practices/index.md

 At Octopus, we use AWS and Azure for our infrastructure.
 In fact, at the time of writing (this post was originally published in November 2020), the only infrastructure in Brisbane’s home office is a WiFi router and a network switch.
 Despite being heavy cloud users, many of us run a hypervisor in our home offices.
 It lets us configure and run permanent VMs such as domain controllers and SQL Servers to use with Octopus Deploy.
 It’s one thing to have someone set it up for you, but it’s entirely different to set it up from scratch.

-The problem to solve: I have a couple of SQL Servers running, and I want to back up several databases on each server to my NAS.
+The problem to solve: I have a couple of SQL Servers running and I want to back up several databases on each server to my NAS.

 ## Designing the runbook process